 Benchmarks For Growth Stocks

-- High earnings growth with a visible track record.
-However, in recent years, investors have been willing to forego earnings growth in the near term as revenues are ramping up at healthy levels.
+- Companies have high revenue and earnings growth with a visible track record.
 In essence, investors anticipate that earnings growth will be forthcoming sometime in the foreseeable future.
+However, in recent years, investors have been willing to forego earnings growth in the near term as revenues ramp up at healthy levels.

 - Along with top-line growth, investors like to see the expansion of gross, operating, and net margins.
-Over time, the sustainability of those margins becomes key as companies become more mature.
+Over time, the sustainability of those margins becomes critical as companies become more mature.

 - Growth stocks are companies that have competitive advantages.
 These competitive advantages allow them to become dominant in growing markets with excellent prospects.
-Morningstar often refers to good companies as having economic moats like a low-cost structure, tough to switch to another provider or a loyal customer base.
+Morningstar often refers to good companies as having economic moats like a low-cost structure, tough to switch to another provider, or a loyal customer base.
 These attributes protect those companies from advancing competitive threats.
-Think of Apple and its iPhone users who are devoted but also don’t want to move to another smartphone.
+Think of Apple, and its iPhone users devoted but don’t want to move to another smartphone.

 Above-average valuations often price growth stocks for perfection.
 That means the company results that meet or miss expectations disappoint investors.
-As such, investors will more quickly dispose of their shares.
+As such, investors will more quickly dispose of their shares at any troubling signs.

-Growth shares tend to be volatile, micro-cap, and mid-cap companies early in their development.
+Growth shares tend to be volatile and can be micro-cap and mid-cap companies early in their development.
 The beta index is a popular measure of volatility.
 It accounts for market fluctuations of a stock and how it varies from the rest of the market.
 A beta value of 1 or lower indicates relatively safe security.
 On the other hand, growth stocks tend to have betas of 1.5 or more.